maj-biostat/misc-notes/neovim.md

 `vim` is mainly about editing.
 Think in terms of verbs and nouns (actions on things).
-For example, `dw` <deletes> the <word> that is currently under the cursor.
+For example, `dw` deletes the remainder of the word that is currently under the cursor.
-It also remembers our edits.
-So, if we do `.` it repeats our last edit and if we want to undo the last edit by `u`.
+`vim` also remembers our edits and so if we do `.` it repeats our last edit (as a whole chunk) and if we want to undo the last edit by `u`.

 ## Copy and Paste from Windows